As a seasoned web development and digital marketing expert, I understand the frustration of dealing with slow, unreliable shared hosting plans.

 A VPN (Virtual Private Network) is a way to securely connect to another network, such as your home or office network.
 It’s more akin to a tunnel that connects two networks.

 A VPS (Virtual Private Server) is a type of hosting that gives you your own private server.
-It’s more akin to a dedicated server in that it is a server that has been partitioned into multiple virtual servers.
+It’s more akin to a dedicated server in that it is a server that has been partitioned into multiple virtual machine.

 You can use a VPN to connect to your VPS, but a VPS does not need a VPN to function.